terotests/authFuzz/README.md

 # authFuzz

-Simple authentication filesystem and authentication emulator for simple filesystem based interfaces and testing purposes.
+Simple authentication filesystem and authentication system for simple filesystem based interfaces and testing purposes.

 The user account information is encoded with `SHA-3` [algorithm](https://github.com/terotests/_sha3).